bruderol/vagrant-dev-env/README.md

 1. Make sure you have a reliable internet connection :wink:
 2. On Windows:
-    * make sure Hyper-V support is turned off, as explained here: https://ugetfix.com/ask/how-to-disable-hyper-v-in-windows-10/
-    * VirtualBox will not work with HyperV turned on
+    * Make sure Hyper-V support is turned off (VirtualBox will not work with HyperV turned on)
 3. Open console in this directory with the downloaded config files
 4. Install the VirtualBox Guest Additions plugin for Vagrant with `vagrant plugin install vagrant-vbguest`
 5. Start the setup with `vagrant up` (this may take a while - typically around 30 minutes in total - so take a coffee and relax! :coffee: )